Eamon2009/llm.cpp/README.md

 | 9 | 76.2 min | 1.6371 | 0.82M (CPU) | Jan 2026 | @Eamon2009 |

 More broadly, the primary contribution of this work lies in its absolute transparency.
 Every gradient in the backward pass is explicitly written and readable, and every tensor operation is a standard C++ function.
 By exposing exactly what frameworks like PyTorch compute under the hood, this implementation provides a clear educational pathway.
 We believe that this fundamental understanding is the true foundation of genuine expertise in deep learning.
-Alongside it sits a parallel PyTorch implementation in [engine/main.py](engine/cpu/main.py) and [engine/inference.py](engine/cpu/inference.py), so you can train and generate the same architecture with `torch` + `tiktoken` when you want speed instead of transparency.
-There's also an option to train using multiple GPUs [distributed/](engine//distributed/).
 The point of this repo is the C++ core.
 The PyTorch exist to make the model usable, but if you're here to ***train a GPT without a framework*** doing the work for you, [include/backward.h](include/backward.h) is where to start seeing optimization without torch.

 ---